matthiasn/talk-transcripts/Hickey_Rich/ClojureIntroForLispProgrammers.md

 slide title: What makes Clojure a Different Lisp, and Why?

 + More first-class data structures
-+ Defined in terms of abstrations
++ Defined in terms of abstractions
 + Functional
 + Host-embracing
 + Thread aware